microsoft/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![A screenshot that shows the new stage, with a line to highlight proper indenting.](media/hol-2019-10-02_11-19-51.png)

-6. Select "Save" and commit the changes directly to the master branch.
+6. Replacie SUFFIX with your short suffix such as SOL, then click "Save" and commit the changes directly to the master branch.
 A new build will start automatically.
 The two jobs are independent and will run in parallel if there are enough available build agents.
 However, the deployment depends on the jobs and will wait for them to complete before starting.

    ![A screenshot that shows the stages, expanded to also sho the jobs.
 Docker is running, Helm is queued, AKS Deployment is not started.](media/hol-2019-10-02_11-27-34.png)